Recipe: Watermelon Negroni

 All you need for the liqueur is fresh watermelon juice (just try not to drink all of it before you create the cocktail), Everclear® to bring out the flavorful fruit, and simple syrup (which, let’s be honest, you should always have on hand).

 Making the rest of the drink is even easier.
 Just grab some Campari and Dry Vermouth.
 Then, feel free to slice up a watermelon for garnish — and don’t be afraid to eat the rest of it, just to make sure it’s perfectly delicious.

 Now that you’ve whipped up an Everclear® cocktail that finally gives watermelon the spotlight it deserves, you’re ready for a summer of sweetness.

-2 cups simple syrup (Equal parts water and sugar, combined and heated until sugar is dissolved), cooled to room temperature.
+simple syrup (equal parts water and sugar, combined and heated until sugar is dissolved), cooled to room temperature

 Strain the fresh watermelon juice through a cheesecloth lined fine mesh strainer, twice to remove any solids.
 In a quart sized glass jar with a fitted lid, combine the strained watermelon juice and the Everclear®.
 Place the lid on tightly.

 Shake to evenly combine.
 Place in a cool dry area for 5 to 10 days.
 Be sure to shake twice a day.
 The juice will continue to separate from the spirits so shaking to combine daily is important to really infuse the flavor.
 (Makes 4 cups)